 During the school year, children spend about a third of their time at school or doing school-promoted activities.
 Parents should reasonably believe that their children will be safe in the hands of their teachers and school administrators.
-However, if a child is hurt while at school or at a school-related event, parents often wonder who should be held liable.
+However, parents often wonder who should be held liable if a child was injured at school or a school-related event.
+Contact our personal injury attorneys if your child is injured and you want to determine who is liable for their injuries.

-Besides sustaining injuries on playground equipment, school children may also get injured by participating in school sports, being exposed to food-borne illnesses, or from the result of negligent teachers and administrators.
-It is estimated that a quarter of the 14 million child injuries that occur in the U.S. each year happen at school.
+Besides sustaining injuries on playground equipment, school children may also get injured by participating in school sports, being exposed to food-borne illnesses, or from negligent teachers and administrators.
+It is estimated that a quarter of the 14 million child injuries in the U.S. each year happen at school.

 - Inadequate supervision by school staff, including teachers and administrators

 - Inappropriate food handling by cafeteria workers that led to foodborne illness

 - Inadequate emergency planning in the event of a natural disaster

 Contact a New York child injury attorney

 If your child was injured at school due to the negligence of teachers, administrators, or others, you could be eligible to seek justice and fair compensation for their harm.
 At Hach & Rose, LLP, our team will fight for you and your loved ones.
 Call our office at (347) 318-9604 to discuss your legal options today.